Meet Carolina Alumni

 “The political science faculty members are incredibly distinguished scholars and mentors who provided me with the training necessary to succeed in academia.
 The graduate program is well rounded, offering a rigorous balance of both methodological and theoretical development.
 For Americanists in particular, the weekly American Politics Research Group meetings are an exceptional forum to meet many of the top scholars in the field and learn how good research is done.
 The opportunities at UNC to gain extra training through the Odum Institute and the university’s other top rate departments are also hard to match at other institutions.
 Plus, Chapel Hill is a beautiful and entertaining place with a high quality of life that is hard to match.”

-Patrick C. Wohlfarth (Ph.D., 2010, assistant professor, Department of Government and Politics, University of Maryland, College Park).
+Patrick C. Wohlfarth (Ph.D., 2010, associate professor, Department of Government and Politics, University of Maryland, College Park).
 Patrick specializes in American politics, focusing on judicial politics, inter-institutional politics, and quantitative research methods.
 His research agenda primarily focuses on the U.S. Supreme Court in the separation of powers, including executive branch litigation, the impact of public opinion on the Supreme Court, and bureaucratic politics.
 Patrick’s dissertation research was supported by a doctoral dissertation improvement grant from the National Science Foundation.
 In 2010-2011, Patrick was a Post-Doctoral Fellow in the Department of Political Science and Center for Empirical Research in the Law (directed by Andrew D. Martin) at Washington University in St. Louis.
 Patrick’s research has been published in the American Journal of Political Science, The Journal of Politics, and the Journal of Law and Courts.
 Patrick’s research has also received the Best Paper by an Emerging Scholar Award from the Midwest Political Science Association and the Neal Tate Award from the Southern Political Science Association.

 Patrick has these comments about his training: